dscroft/wm9QF_programming_for_artificial_intelligence_labs/git_intro/git_intro.md

 There is an article written for scientists about how and why to get started with version control: Blischak JD, Davenport ER, Wilson G. [A Quick Introduction to Version Control with Git and GitHub](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4718703/).
 PLoS Comput Biol.
 2016;12(1):e1004668.
 Published 2016 Jan 19.

-There is an excellent book available for free online, [Happy Git with R](https://happygitwithr.com/big-picture.html), targeting R users who want to get started with version control.
-The opening chapter provides relevant background on version control regardless of whether you have any R experience.

-For discussion of how version control can improve your scientific writing process, see our article [Version Control for Writing](https://education.arcus.chop.edu/version-control-writing/).

 ## Recap